Amnok/js-tests/interview-guide/1-variable-declarations/readme.md

 -> let and const are hoisted but they are never initialized even with undefined

 => all const declarations must be initialized and once initialized you cannot reassign them.

+-> variable shadowing
+-> we can shadow var variable wih let but not vice versa.
+-> temporal dead zone